 You might ask all of these questions, and find out that customers really like colored knives.
 They may have several reasons for liking them.
-Something like this would would have never come of with just one or two questions.
+Or they might like knifes that come with sheaths, so the exposed blade is not there in the drawer to cut you.
+Or they might like colored knives with colored sleeves that match.
+Something like this would would have never come up with just one or two interview questions.

 There is a great example of this process from my EEP class.
 One team started out with a new idea to improve trailer hitching, thinking that the big problem customers had was getting the hitch connected.
 Then during the customer interviews the team discovered that the real problem people had was backing up trailers.
 Everyone talked about this problem over and over again.
 They discovered this new pain point by asking general questions about trailers and learning all about the way people use trailers – along with what they like and dislike about trailers.
 Strive to accomplish this same kind of thing in your interviews and the interview process will be a lot more valuable.